Auto Loan Glossary

 The written agreement between a borrower and a financial institution identifying the terms of the loan.

 A ratio determined by dividing the loan amount by the sales price or appraised value, expressed as a percentage.
-For example, with a loan amount of $8,000 and a sales price of $10,000 your loan-to-value ratio would be 80%.
+For example, with a loan amount of $8,000 and a sales price of $10,000, your LTV ratio would be 80%.

 The original producer of a vehicle.